Tighter Bounds for Query Answering with Guarded TGDs: Result statements

 Recall now the statement of Result~\ref{res:np}:

 \resnp*

-\begin{proof}[\myproof of Result~\ref{res:np}] We simply apply the reduction of Theorem~\ref{thm:idreduce}, which computes in $\ptime$ an entailment-equivalent set of linear TGDs of constant semi-width and a rewriting of the instance which emulate the original instance and constraints.
-Then, we conclude by Proposition~\ref{prop:semiwidthclassic-general}. \end{proof}
+\begin{proof}[\myproof of Result~\ref{res:np}] We apply the reduction of Theorem~\ref{thm:idreduce} to obtain a finite set of linear TGDs $\Sigma'$ and rewritten instance $I_0^\lift$ that emulate the original GTGDs $\Sigma$ and instance~$I_0$, and under our assumptions the running time bound of the theorem is in $\ptime$ because $w'$ and $n'$ are constant.
+Then, we conclude directly by Proposition~\ref{prop:semiwidthclassic-general}. \end{proof}

-\myparagraph{Constants, multi-headed dependencies, and IDs} Note that we have stated our results with dependencies that are assumed to be \emph{single-headed}, and which do not feature \emph{constants}.
+\myparagraph{Constants, multi-headed dependencies, and IDs} Note that we have stated our results with dependencies that are \emph{single-headed}, and which do not feature \emph{constants}.
 We have also assumed that the query is Boolean --- though non-Boolean queries can be encoded instead as a Boolean query where the output variables are instantiated with constants.

 For the $\exptime$ upper bound (Result~\ref{res:exptime}), we do not expect that these restrictions make a difference.
 Intuitively, constants can be emulated by adding unary relations to the side signature (so without increasing its arity), and multi-headed rules can be rewritten to be single-headed.
 See Appendix~\ref{apx:constantmulti} for details about this process.
 Our precise claim is that the result can be extended to multi-headed GTGDs with constants that may be present in the query and in rule bodies -- we leave open the case of GTGDs featuring constants in rule heads.